-Heart-warming memories: Nostalgia can make you feel warmer, researchers findDecember 3rd, 2012 in Psychology & Psychiatry /
+Heart-warming memories: Nostalgia can make you feel warmer, researchers findDecember 3, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—As the nights draw in and the temperature begins to drop, many of us will be thinking of ways to warm up on the dark winter nights.
 However, few would think that remembering days gone by would be an effective way of keeping warm.